Computing the one-parameter Nielsen number for homotopies on the n-torus: Applications

-where $<(x,y),t>$ denotes the class of $((x,y),t)$ in $MA$ and $F: T^{2} \times I \to T^{2}$ is a homotopy.
-Here we are interested to use the Theorem \ref{main-theorem-1} to compute the minimal path components of $Fix(f).$ This phrases means, we want to find a map $g$ fiberwise homotopic to $f$ such that the path components in $Fix(g)$ is minimal.
-We will suppose that $N(f|_{T^{2}}) = 0$ and $A$ is as in cases $II, III$ and $IV$ of \cite[Theorem 2.1]{G-P-V-04}, that is, $A$ is one of the following matrices;
+We are interested to use the Theorem \ref{main-theorem-1} to compute the minimal path components of $Fix(f).$ This phrases means, we want to find a map $g$ fiberwise homotopic to $f$ such that the path components in $Fix(g)$ is minimal.